MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/ruby/cache-gems-and-run.md

 {% raw %}

-Install using cache action and `actions/setup-ruby` action.
-Note, if you use `ruby/setup-ruby` instead, you get caching already.
+Install using `cache` action and `actions/setup-ruby` action.

+Note, if you use `ruby/setup-ruby` instead, you get caching _already_.
 With the approach here, you get more control over cache and how Bundler runs, if that matters to you.

 [![actions - cache](https://img.shields.io/static/v1?label=actions&message=cache&color=blue&logo=github)](https://github.com/actions/cache)